fortefairy/cds-tool-tutorials/timelinejs.md

 -   **Media (Media, Media Caption, Media Credit, and Media Thumbnail):** This is where you will embed media, give proper attribution, and describe your media.
 -   **Additional Information (Type, Group, and Bacground):** This is where you can designate which slide is your title slide (there can only be one), if your slide belongs to a group, and the background color or image of a slide.

 Now, this may be hard to follow without looking at how this appears in the final product.
 A TimelineJS is a lot like a slideshow: Each TimelineJS includes a title slide and  several event slides, with a dated  timeline running along the bottom of the slides.
 The slides themselves are fairly structured, so it's useful to understand the components before building your timeline.
-To understand the components, we'll take a look at a [Photographic History of Barnard's Greek Games.](https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1JUEDu68qzv2STUsHIb7fpCA6UT49l54_0VoT7sfq-IU&font=Default&lang=en&initial_zoom=2&height=650)
+To understand the components, we'll take a look at a sample timeline [about the history of fandom.](https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1VPzv3vH-_xlp-DzCLjNCHDA7KljrtOTmBhFmeas4fn8&font=Default&lang=en&initial_zoom=2&height=650)

 #### *For Event Slides:*